PlayStation 5 vs Xbox Series X

 The SSD of the Xbox is also very fast with read speeds of up to 2.4GB/s.
-According to Microsoft, this keeps loading times to a minimum and games can load 4 times faster than on an Xbox One.
-On paper, the SSD of the Xbox is a lot slower than that of the PS5.
-We still have to wait and see if this holds true in practice.
+This keeps loading times at a minimum and games will load up to 4 times faster than on the Xbox One.
+The SSD is a little slower than that of the PS5 though.

 Games and services